nerdial/millionaire/README.md

+## For your convenience here is a heroku deployed app

 http://cryptic-badlands-96373.herokuapp.com/#/

 ## Features
 2. Login
 3. Register
+4. Unit tests
-4. Top 10 user table
+5. Top 10 user table
-5. Personal stat for each user
+6. Personal stat for each user
-6. Creating new question and option only by admin
+7. Creating new question and option only by admin
-7. And obviously playing some game.
+8. And obviously playing some game.

 ## Clone the project and run composer